-With tax season under way, one of the questions that often comes up is whether or not you have to report the income you receive from savings accounts and CDs.
+With tax season under way, one of the questions that often comes up is do you have to pay taxes on interest from savings accounts and CDs.

 The short answer to that question is yes.
 The IRS expects you to report all of your income, whether or not you receive a form detailing what you have earned.
 One of the categories of income that you are supposed to report is interest.